sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 For the tracking of development and progress, as well as integrated feature requests, look here: https://trello.com/b/BHMJLISQ/isrt-insurgency-sandstorm-rcon-tool-ins

 ## 1. Introduction
-The first stage will be the minimum viable product (MVP - see 2.1) so can see its basic functionality and have it working correctly, without any basic installation routine.
-I'll just pre-compile it and zip it up.
-IN the future I'll add more and more functionality described in the features list and also add a proper installation/deinstallation routine:
+The first stage will be the minimum viable product (MVP - see 2.) so you can see and try-out its basic functionality and have it working correctly, without any basic installation routine.
+I'll just pre-compile it for Windows 10 and zip it (+ the required modules) up.
+In the future I'll add more and more functionality described in the features list and also add a proper installation/deinstallation routine:

-#### Status: In design phase
+#### Status: In creativity/design phase - open for all ideas

 ## 2. MVP - first trial release - basic functionality:
 - Actual Code for Mapchanger